message/iata/LB.md

 - This does not apply to:
 - passengers younger than 12 years;
 - airline crew staying for a maximum of 48 hours.
-3. Passengers could be subject to quarantine for 4 days.
-4. Airline crew staying for a maximum of 48 hours are subject to self-isolation until their next flight.
+3. Airline crew staying for a maximum of 48 hours are subject to self-isolation until their next flight.
-5. Passengers transiting through Beirut (BEY) to Syria must have a negative COVID-19 PCR test result issued at most 96 hours before departure.
+4. Passengers transiting through Beirut (BEY) to Syria must have a negative COVID-19 PCR test result issued at most 96 hours before departure.
 - This does not apply to passengers younger than 12 years.